 The term is generally used in two ways:

-- Mobile hotspot device is a small data only device, usually battery powered, which combines a router with a cellular modem allowing the user to share a cellular connection with other nearby devices via a Wi-Fi connection.
-Also known by their branded names of MiFi, Jetpack or Aircard.
+- Mobile hotspot device is a small data-only device, usually battery powered, which combines a router with a cellular modem allowing the user to share a cellular connection with other nearby devices via a Wi-Fi connection.
+Some are also known by their branded names of MiFi, Jetpack, or Aircard.

 -